AminaElsheikh/DEFC.Util.RepoGen/README.md

 Groups the code into classic layered architecture: **Presentation, Application, Domain, Infrastructure**.

+Use this model in enterprise applications where layering improves collaboration, testing, and scalability.
+Ideal for large teams working across separate domains or microservices.

 ✅ **Use When**: You're working on enterprise or scalable apps with well-defined **domain and infrastructure separation**.